jaadeoye/occ-predict-GUI-Shiny/README.md

-# ol-oll-DeepSurv-GUI
+# ol-oll-occ-DeepSurv-GUI
-Graphical User Interface and backend codes for deployment of a model to predict the malignant transformation of oral leukoplakia and oral lichen plans
+Graphical User Interface and backend codes for deployment of models to predict oral cavity cancer related outcomes